jaipack17/write-ups/Bézier Curves/README.md

 end
 ```

-The above pseudocode increase the value of t by 0.01 and draws a point at the lerped position giving us the simulation of the gif.
+In the above pseudocode, there is an increase in the value of t by 0.01.
+A point is then drawn at the lerped waypoint giving us the simulation of the gif.
 You may increment t by numbers like 0.1, 0.001 etc which'll give you different sorts of results, *depending on how low the value is, it hurts performance but gives a smoother line*

 # Quadratic Bézier Curves